Anaha24/Netflix/README.md

-# Netflix
+# Task 1: Data Clening and Preprocessing
+Objective: Clean and prepare a raw dataset (with nulls, duplicates, inconsistent formats).
+Tools: Excel / Python(Pandas)

-Steps that used to to clean the data set is mentined below:
+Steps that used to to clean the data set is mentoined below:

 1. Loaded data: Imported pandas and loaded the dataset from a CSV file.
 2. Explored data: Checked the first and last few rows, data shape, unique values, and column names.